Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles

-\emph{We conjecture that in the extended space there exists a maximum-entropy representation of the macrostate emerging at infinite time after the global quench.
-We call it $G$-semilocal (generalised) Gibbs ensemble, where $G$ is the symmetry used to extend the algebra} (e.g., $G=\mathbbm{Z}_2$ in most cases considered here).
+We conjecture that in the theory built around such an extended algebra of observables there exists a maximum-entropy representation of the macrostate emerging at infinite time after the global quench.
+To set it apart from the more common examples of generalised Gibbs ensembles, constituting only quasilocal conservation laws, we will refer to it as $G$-semilocal (generalised) Gibbs ensemble, where $G$ is the symmetry used to extend the algebra (e.g., $G=\mathbbm{Z}_2$ in most cases considered here).
 Extending the algebra allows us to recover a simple description of the late-time stationary values.

 There is however an inconvenience: in the extended theory there are operators that do not represent local observables.
 In fact, except for the operators in the subalgebra that is common to all theories, there is no unambiguous way to associate local observables to operators.
 For example, in the $\mathbb Z_2$ case, both $\mathfrak A_{\mathrm{ql}}$ and $\mathfrak A_{\mathbb Z_2\text{-sl}}^+$, which are subalgebras of $\mathfrak A_{\mathbb Z_2\text{-sl}}$, are generated by operators representing local observables, but the operators do not coincide.
 While the even local operators form a common subset $\mathfrak{A}_{\rm ql}^+$ of both algebras (see Fig.~\ref{fig:local_theories}) and thus enter the description of the local observables in both theories, it is less clear how to choose between the even semilocal or odd local operators ($\mathfrak{A}_{\rm ql}^+\bs T_+^z$ or $\mathfrak{A}_{\rm ql}^+\bs\sigma^x_0$, respectively).
 We will expand on this in Section~\ref{ss:canonical}.
 Before that, we provide an explicit example of a model with semilocal conservation laws.